PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 shrunk from 1,186 to 1,158 lines and the exporter by net 27 lines.
 No model conversion or inference was run.

+Channel-first Softmax and ReduceMax axis rewrites now live in focused fast-precanonicalize policy helpers.
+The exporter no longer maintains fallback regex branches beside their complete shared parsers.
+Scalar-binary Softmax lookahead and Pool constant-Pad lookbehind also consume parser tuples directly, including the Pad decoder's integer list.
+A combined synthetic fixture proves Softmax target `[N,H,W,C]` to `[N,C,H,W]`, axis 3 to 1, and ReduceMax axis 3 to 1 while preserving keepdims.
+Fifteen focused policy/ownership tests pass (95 unrelated architecture tests deselected), together with Ruff, syntax validation, and `git diff --check`; the orchestrator shrank from 1,158 to 1,088 lines and the exporter by net 68 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-